MRRL Hall of Fame

 No one knows how Sullivan learned about the unpublicized event, but it was a nice gesture.
 The key presentation was not mentioned in the Bay City Times, and it was discovered later that Sullivan neglected to record the date of the presentation, the name of the band, or the reason for the award in the skimpy records of key recipients that were kept at City Hall.

 Unfortunately, the honor has become somewhat tarnished over the years because of a fabricated story that has become attached to the Burdons' key.
 It states that the mayor had presented the key to the band rather than to Bay City-born pop star Madonna because they were "more deserving."

-Because of the nude photos and the possible negative effect on his campaign for re-election, Sullivan made a political and somewhat prudish decision to go back on his offer to present madonna with a key. it is important to not that this controversy occurred nine months after the Burdons were given their key.
+Because of the nude photos and the possible negative effect on his campaign for re-election, Sullivan made a political and somewhat prudish decision to go back on his offer to present Madonna with a key.
+It is important to note that this controversy occurred nine months after the Burdons were given their key.

 No one seems to know, or is unwilling to admit, exactly how the Burdons became part of the Madonna/Sullivan story; but it has been repeated by members of the band on occasion, and it has appeared in print at least twice.